input-output-hk/innovation-cavefish/cavefish-server/cavefish/tests/README.md

 # Cavefish server
-Cavefish tests is a sub-project of the [cavefish](../../cabal.project).
+Cavefish tests is the test suite for cavefish server application.
+It contains integration tests and end-to-end tests to ensure the correctness and reliability of the cavefish server.

 ## Installing / Getting started
-> Using `nix` is most convinent way to install all dependencies.
-Non nix user, may refer to the [github action script][def] to build their developement environment
+> Using `nix` is the most convenient way to install all dependencies.
+Non nix user, may refer to the [github action script][def] to build their development environment.

 From cavefish-server folder:
 ```shell